-- If the file thin the file thin the file Network Name, then create these entries using the Net Configuration Assistant.
-You must create these entries on all the cluster nodes. - Associate the database with the listener. - Ensure that the initialization parameter file contains the following entries: - SERVICE NAMES (the name of the database service) - INSTANCE NAME (the name of the database instance)
+- If the file tnsnames.ora does not contain entries for Database Service and Network Name, then create these entries using the Net Configuration Assistant.
+You must create these entries on all the cluster nodes. - 2 Associate the database with the listener. - Ensure that the initialization parameter file contains the following entries: - SERVICE\NAMES (the name of the database service) - INSTANCE\NAME (the name of the database instance) Example SQL queries to ensure these entries:

-'''

-Example SQL queries to ensure these entries:

-'''

-'''

-show parameter INSTANCE NAME

-show parameter SERVICE NAME
+show parameter INSTANCE\NAME show parameter SERVICE NAME

-'''